karatelabs/karate/README.md

 Then match cat.kittens[*].id contains [23, 42]
 Then match cat.kittens[*].id contains [42, 23]

+# the .. operator is great because it matches nodes at any depth in the JSON "tree"
+Then match cat..name == ['Billie', 'Bob', 'Wild']

 # and yes, you can assert against nested objects within JSON arrays !
 Then match cat.kittens contains [{ id: 42, name: 'Wild' }, { id: 23, name: 'Bob' }]